I have been in a road traffic accident, nobody was injured but the other party did not stop, do I need to report it to the police?

-If you did not manage to note down the registration of the vehicle then you can still report the accident to the police but unfortunately there are no further enquiries that can be made.
+If you did not manage to note down the registration of the vehicle or it occurred in an area where it is unlikely to have CCTV coverage then you can still report the accident to the police.
+However, it is unlikely that there will be any further enquiries that can be made.

 The police will aim to prosecute in most cases where there is sufficient evidence to secure a conviction however, each case is judged on its own merits.
 A conviction for one of these offences could lead to imprisonment and/or a substantial fine.